Dhaulagiri Circuit Trekking Cost

 Accommodations and Food in Dhaulagiri Circuit Trekking

-This is a completely camping trek, except for the first and last nights in Beni and Pokhara, where you will stay in hotels.
+This is a complete camping trek, except for the first and last nights in Beni and Pokhara, where you will stay in hotels.
 There are no lodges and even no permanent settlements.
 A camp kitchen will be used to prepare meals, and guides and porters will make sure all the ingredients are carried to ensure high-energy, wholesome, and delicious food.

 Staying in a tent with basic meals like soup, noodles, potatoes, vegetables, dal Bhat, fried rice, eggs, etc., is an experience in and of itself.
 We advise against consuming raw tap water.
 The bottle of boiled water is filled on this walk by adding water.
 Additionally, when you are in cities or areas without water access, we advise you to bring cleaning tablets or a filter for water treatment.
 We do not recommend purchasing single-use plastic bottles.